tacowordpress/addmany/README.md

 e.g. ```$blog_post->related_posts```
 This will return a collection of post objects.

-In order to utilize the above, you must use the AddMany Mixin in your class.
+In order to utilize the above, you must use the AddMany Mixin within your class.

 ```php